peter88213/nv_xx/docs/book_view.md

 When you set the Scene frame to **${Not a scene}**, you see the three text boxes whose names you enter here.
-These categories then apply to all sections that don\'t represent scenes.
+These categories then apply to all sections that don't represent scenes.

 ### ${Other scene}